researchbods/rails-console-ecs/README.md

     -r    Region. uses RAILS_C_REGION by default
     -s    Service. uses RAILS_C_SERVICE by default.
 Ignored if -d (or RAILS_C_TASK_DEFINITION) is specified
-    -u    SSH user to use. uses RAILS_C_SSHUSER. defaults to ec2-user if not specified.
+    -u    SSH user to use. uses RAILS_C_SSHUSER by default.
+If unspecified in both instances, defaults to ec2-user.
 ```

 ## Installation